rob-murray/ui-message-queue/README.md

 * delay [OPTIONAL] - Time in milisecs to display each message for.
 Throws "Invalid argument" Error if not numeric.
 Default val is 1000
 * emptyDisplayString [OPTIONAL] - This is message displayed when no messages are in the queue.
 Default val is "..."

-If no options passed then throws "Missing arguments" Error.
+If no options passed then it throws "Missing arguments" Error.

 4) Create instance of object passing options